expressorrz/expressorrz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
 I am Ruirui Zhong, a Ph.D. student at _State Key Laboratory of Fluid Power and Mechatronic Systems_, [_Zhejiang University_](https://www.zju.edu.cn/) in Hangzhou, China, where I am supervised by **Prof. Yixiong Feng**.
-From November 2024, I have been conducting a visiting Ph.D. study at the _IPU Department of Production Engineering_, [_KTH Royal Institute of Technology_](https://www.kth.se/), under the supervision of **Prof. Xi Wang** and **Prof. Lihui Wang**.
+From November 2024, I have been conducting a visiting Ph.D. study at the _IPU Department of Production Engineering_, [_KTH Royal Institute of Technology_](https://www.kth.se/), under the supervision of **Prof. Xi Vincent Wang** and **Prof. Lihui Wang**.
 My research interests focus on _Human-robot Collaboration_, _Digital Twin_, and _Smart Manufacturing_.

 <blockquote style="font-size:16px;">
   "Logic will get you from A to B. Imagination will take you everywhere." -- Albert Einstein